 enmity or harm must be present in the community first and

 2) The modification in outer-garment and the consequence for the perpetrator of not abiding by this identification code must either be made known to the community or this would have to be common knowledge amongst the community

 3) The modification recommended would be enough to differentiate one group from another

 4) The authority is in place to fight/expel those persisting in this behaviour

 Clearly, this specific criteria has to be fulfilled for these verses to work, thus is not a universal rule.
 It is situation-specific, e.g. if a section of the community become hostile to believing women or women in general and the believers have some power in the land, then they can utilise this solution, effectively giving an ultimatum with no room for excuse for the perpetrators.

-commonly interpreted to mean that Muslim women must lengthen (or draw
+are commonly interpreted to mean that Muslim women must